Etheridge railway line: The Newcastle Range and Delaney Gorge section of line

 The section of the Etheridge Railway over the Newcastle range and through the Delaney Gorge has more earthworks than the rest of the railway.
 The railway track runs along the north face of the Delaney Gorge and along the bed of the Delaney River for a short distance.
 The significant elements within this section of the railway include any stone pitched bridge piers and abutments, stone pitched culverts, and stone cuttings.
 A large stone pitched culvert is located near Native Well, east of Wirra Wirra.
 A bridge over Starlight Creek, just east of Delaney Gorge, has stone piers and abutments, and a small bridge just east of Wirra Wirra has stone abutments.
 Bridges constructed with stonework are significant due to their rarity on the Etheridge line.

 There is a siding at Wirra Wirra, 208.5 km from Almaden), on the tableland of the Newcastle Range.
 Within the rail reserve there is a remnant of the east branch of the fork; and concrete slabs and concrete water tank footings south of the main line.
 Outside the railway reserve, near the location of the removed western arm of the fork, there is an earth and steel loading bank and some timber cattle yard posts.
 The modern QR telephone box and its supporting infrastructure are not significant.

-Non-significant elements
+Timer trestle bridges

 The line has a large number of short timber trestle bridges with concrete abutments, along with a smaller number of medium-size timber trestle bridges, such as the High Bridge in the Delaney Gorge.
 Longer bridges on the line include those at Junction Creek, Lighthouse Creek, the Einasleigh River and the Copperfield River.
 Some bridges have one or more concrete piers, and some timbers have been replaced with steel.
-The bridges without stonework are not of cultural heritage significance, as they were designed to be cheaply replaced if damaged during floods, and the larger bridges have been replaced at various times; for example the Copperfield Bridge was destroyed in 1927, 1980 and 2002.
+The bridges without stonework were designed to be cheaply replaced if damaged during floods, and the larger bridges have been replaced at various times; for example the Copperfield Bridge was destroyed in 1927, 1980 and 2002.

-There are a number of small concrete culverts and open drains, concrete retaining walls in the Delaney Gorge, and modern Queensland Rail communications installations at the stations and Wirra Wirra siding which are not significant.
-The sleepers of the main line within the railway reserve are not significant.